Events Management BA (Hons)

 If Event Management is where you see yourself then this is definitely the degree you need to study.

-Victoria Hughes is on the BA (Hons) Events Management at
+Victoria Hughes studied on the BA (Hons) Events Management at UHI Inverness.

 Apply for Events Management BA (Hons)

 We are delighted that you are thinking about studying at the University of the Highlands and Islands.
 We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.